Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Memory bandwidth is the largest amount of data (in units of megabytes per second) that can be transported over the external memory interface in a second.
-The number is calculated by multiplying the bus width by its memory speed.
-If the card has DDR type memory, it should be multiplied by 2 again.
+Memory Bandwidth: Memory bandwidth is the largest amount of information (counted in megabytes per second) that can be transported past the external memory interface in one second.
+The number is worked out by multiplying the card's bus width by its memory clock speed.
+If it uses DDR type memory, it must be multiplied by 2 again.
 If DDR5, multiply by ANOTHER 2x.
-The higher the memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed per second.
-This figure is worked out by multiplying the total texture units of the card by the core clock speed of the chip.
-The better the texel rate, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in a second.
-Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics chip could possibly record to its local memory in one second - measured in millions of pixels per second.
-The number is worked out by multiplying the number of Raster Operations Pipelines by the the core clock speed.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel fill rate is also dependant on quite a few other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to reach the max fill rate.
+The better the memory bandwidth, the faster the card will be in general.
+It especially helps with AA, HDR and high resolutions.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed in one second.
+This is calculated by multiplying the total texture units by the core clock speed of the chip.
+The higher this number, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in a second.
+Pixel Rate: Pixel rate is the most pixels the video card could possibly record to its local memory per second - measured in millions of pixels per second.
+The figure is worked out by multiplying the number of ROPs by the the card's clock speed.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel rate also depends on quite a few other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the potential to get to the maximum fill rate.

 Display Prices